LiuY-dev/liuy-dev.github.io/README.md

-My website, lots of the stuff is chess related.
+This is my website, lots of the stuff is chess related.

-I will add a button to the ecf grapher
+There are secret pages on the website but only the ones I have coded myself are listed on the main page.